Missing Onion Flavor? This is Your Recipe!

 These Low FODMAP Triple “Onion” Green Beans are packed with low FODMAP safe onion flavor!
 You gotta try them!
 And super quick to make.
 Don't wait for the holidays!

-- Heat a large sauté pan over low-medium heat, add Fody Shallot-Infused Olive Oil and heat until shimmering.
-Add the leek and scallion greens and sauté until very soft, but not browned, about 2 minutes.
+Heat a large sauté pan over low-medium heat, add Fody Shallot-Infused Olive Oil and heat until shimmering.
+Add the leek greens, scallion greens and leek bulb and sauté until very soft, but not browned, about 2 minutes.
 Add the green beans and sauté for about 1 minute until the beans are nicely coated with the leek/scallion mixture and are the perfect crisp texture.
 Season with salt and pepper and serve immediately.

 - When shopping for green beans make sure they are blemish free and crisp!